Incubator Expert

 This is a reasonably-priced drinker, and saves on having to check the water level throughout the day – fill in the morning, check it in the evening, and your hens should be fine until you refresh the water the following day.

-This from Small Rite Farms is the ideal accessory for the very small backyard flock, of perhaps three or four birds.
+The Rite Farm Small 1 Quart/32oz Chicken Waterer is the ideal accessory for the very small backyard flock, of perhaps three or four birds.
 It will need to be checked, and, if necessary, topped up, throughout the day, so would best suit those who are home most of the time, or who are rearing young chicks in the house.

 Pros